taguchi-ch/freebsd-ports-xorg-raspberrypi/README.md

- "MALLOC_PRODUCTION=yes". if you miss this option, it will cause to fail building glib20 with jemalloc issue (Failed assertion). if you build your image by crochet-freebsd, you can use option "__MAKE_CONF" to specify your make.conf.
+ "MALLOC_PRODUCTION=yes". if you miss this option, it will cause to fail building glib20 with jemalloc issue (Failed assertion). if you build your image by crochet-freebsd, you can use option "__MAKE_CONF" to specify your "make.conf".

 2: getting ports tree

-you can build image with preinstalled ports tree to use option "UsrPorts" in crochet-freebsd. or you can get ports tree on your raspberrypi.
+you can build image with preinstalled ports tree to use option "UsrPorts" in crochet-freebsd. or you can get ports tree on your RPI.

     # portsnap fetch
     # portsnap extract